 Step 1.
 Slow-cook with moist heat

 The way to get the most tender, juicy, and flavourful ham is to slow-cook it to just the right internal temperature.
-And the easiest, most reliable method to get it there, is to put it in a hot environment that is at or just slightly above that temperature.
+And the easiest, most reliable method to get it there, is to put it in a hot environment that is at that temperature, or just slightly above.

-When you think about it, it’s obvious: holding the outside of a ham at a high heat until the interior reaches cooking temperature, is going to give a range of doneness from the inside to the outside.
+When you think about it, it’s obvious: holding the outside of a ham at a much higher heat until the interior reaches cooking temperature, is going to give a range of doneness from the inside to the outside.
 The outer parts will always be overcooked once the inside is done.

 On the other hand, bringing the whole ham up to just the right temperature will give you exactly the doneness you want, all the way through.